-Enbridge's natural gas utility is the largest in North America by volume, distributing more than 2.5 Bcf/d of natural gas and serving about 3.8 million residential, commercial, institutional and industrial customers in Ontario and Quebec.
+Enbridge's natural gas utility is the third-largest in North America by customer count and largest in North America by volume, distributing about 2.3 Bcf/d of natural gas.
+Enbridge Gas Inc. and its affiliates serve 15 million customers in Ontario and Quebec through 3.8 million residential, commercial, institutional and industrial meter connections.